Shirakumo/terrable/README.md

 Terrable implements a parser for the Terragen terrain file format (`.TER`).
 You can find a format reference [here](https://planetside.co.uk/wiki/index.php?title=Terragen_.TER_Format).

 ## How To
-To parse a file, you can pass a file, vector, or fast-io buffer to `read-terragen`.
+To parse a file, you can pass a file, vector, or fast-io buffer to `read-terrain`.

-    (terrable:read-terragen #p"~/heightmap.ter")
+    (terrable:read-terrain #p"~/heightmap.ter")

 If everything goes well, you should have a fresh `terrain` instance with `width`, `height`, `scale`, `curve-radius`, `curve-mode`, `height-base`, `height-scale`, and `data` slots all filled out for you.
 The data is parsed as a static-vector, meaning it is directly passable to C libraries like OpenGL for further processing.